Kabinet98/GitCloneFlash/README.md

 ## Instructions

+Install requests via pip depending on your OS
 Inside the CSV file that you're going to provide, you  must follow this syntax: projectName, GitURl with .git extension.

 ## Example